Portuguese Canadians: Demographics

+The vast majority of Portuguese Canadians reside in the Greater Toronto area.
+Including 85,000 in the City of Toronto, and 30,000 in Missisauga.

+Brampton Ontario and Kitchener Ontario also contain large Portuguese Canadian Communities.

 Montreal has the second most populous number of Portuguese immigrants with an estimated 47,000.
 Most started immigrating in the 1960s and settled in the Le Plateau-Mont-Royal mainly around Saint Laurent Boulevard and Rachel Street.
 Many Portuguese stores and restaurants are located in Little Portugal.